paritytech/polkadot-sdk/templates/minimal/README.md

 #### Update `zombienet-omni-node` with a valid chain spec path

-Before starting the network with zombienet we must update the network specification dawith a valid chain spec path.
+Before starting the network with zombienet we must update the network specification with a valid chain spec path.
 If we need to generate one, we can look up at the previous section for chain spec creation [here](#use-chain-spec-builder-to-generate-the-chain-spec-json-file).

 Then make the changes in the network specification like so: